NVIDIA/deepops/docs/roce-perf-k8s.md

 10. Using SRIOV RoCE interfaces

    The cluster is ready to run multi-node workload with all SRIOV RoCE related components deployed.
 One last thing is to add related configuration to the job file before launching your job.
-Below is what the job file looks like after adding relevant configuration.
+Below is what is the section of the job file looks like after adding relevant SRIOV interface configuration.
+We We built a docker private registry at 192.168.100.10 to host and manage our testing images, please refer to this docker [document](https://docs.docker.com/registry/deploying/) for more details.

    ```sh
     Worker: